 Please note that the offer includes free registration and accommodation for 4 nights.
 Roundtrip airfare and associated expenses en route to the Cosmopolitan must be funded and arranged by the individual.

-To apply for one of the 2 BCIS places, please submit a detailed curriculum vitae AND a brief covering statement (maximum of 250 words) declaring your current training status (ie. ‘I am an ST6 in cardiology’…) and why you should be selected to firstname.lastname@example.org by 5pm, Tuesday 24th July 2018.
+To apply for the one BCIS place available, please submit a detailed curriculum vitae AND a brief covering statement (maximum of 250 words) declaring your current training status (ie. ‘I am an ST6 in cardiology’…) and why you should be selected to firstname.lastname@example.org by 12pm, Wednesday 17th July 2019.
 Applications received after this deadline will not be accepted.

 Applications will only be accepted from current BCIS non consultant members, but non-members are welcome to join BCIS in order to be eligible to apply.
 Join BCIS and select the Trainee SpR payment plan.